Sakil786/Unleashing-the-Power-of-Sentence-Transformers-Revolutionising-Semantic-Search-and-SentenceSimilarity/README.md

 The example includes two sentences with a label indicating how similar they are.
 The label may be a float or an integer.You can use  **ContrastiveLoss or SoftmaxLoss** if the label format is integer and **CosineSimilarityLoss** if the label format is float.Here is the example for scenario 1.

 ![Scenario 1](scenario_1_dataset.PNG)

+* Scenario 2:
+The example includes a pair of positive (similar) sentences without a label.The examples are pairs of paraphrases, pairs of full texts and their summaries, pairs of duplicate questions, pairs of (query, response), or pairs of (source_language, target_language).You can use **MultipleNegativesRankingLoss** loss function for this scenario.